-Kathie Giorgio’s story, Clean, published in the Summer 2016 issue of Prairie Schooner, has been nominated by Prairie Schooner for the Pushcart Prize!
-Kathie’s sixth book, In Grace’s Time, was released in 2017 by Black Rose Writing.
-Oddities And Endings; The Collected Stories of Kathie Giorgio, was released in June of 2016 by the Main Street Rag Publishing Company.
-Comprised of 40 short stories, this collection will show you the full force of Giorgio’s flexible literary muscle.
-This is Giorgio’s fifth book.
+Kathie's tenth book and fifth novel, If You Tame Me, won second place in the Women’s Fiction division of the 2019 Pencraft Award For Literary Excellence.
+If You Tame Me was released by Black Rose Writing in 2019.
+Kathie Giorgio’s poetry chapbook, When You Finally Said No, was released by Finishing Line Press in February of 2019.
+Today’s Moment of Happiness Despite the News, Kathie Giorgio’s year-long collection of spontaneous essays, was released in 2018 by Black Rose Writing.
+Kathie's sixth book, In Grace's Time, was released in 2017 by Black Rose Writing.
+Oddities And Endings; The Collected Stories of Kathie Giorgio, Kathie’s fifth book, was released in June of 2016 by the Main Street Rag Publishing Company.
+Comprised of 40 short stories, this collection shows the full force of Giorgio’s flexible literary muscle.
 Also in 2016, Main Street Rag Publishing Company released an anthology titled, It’s About Time.
 Giorgio served as guest editor and selected all of the poems, short stories and short memoir for the anthology.

 In 2015, Kathie released her fourth book, Rise From The River, from Main Street Rag Publishing Company.
-Kathie’s third book, Learning To Tell (A Life)Time, was released on September 17, 2013, and debuted to an audience of over 200 people at the SouthEast Wisconsin Festival of Books, where Kathie was the welcoming Keynote.
+Kathie's third book, Learning To Tell (A Life)Time, was released on September 17, 2013, and debuted to an audience of over 200 people at the SouthEast Wisconsin Festival of Books, where Kathie was the welcoming Keynote.
 Lifetime is the sequel to Giorgio’s first book, The Home For Wayward Clocks, released in 2011 by the Main Street Rag Publishing Company.
-Clocks received the Outstanding Achievement recognition by the Wisconsin Library Association Literary Awards Committee and was nominated for the Paterson Fiction Award.
-Kathie’s short story collection, Enlarged Hearts, was released in April 2012 by the Main Street Rag Publishing Company as well.
+Kathie's short story collection, Enlarged Hearts, was released in April 2012 by the Main Street Rag Publishing Company as well.

-She holds her BA in Creative Writing from the University of Wisconsin – Madison and her MFA in Creative Writing from Vermont College.
-She has over fifteen years experience in developing and teaching creative writing classes for adults and children at several colleges and universities in Wisconsin and Illinois and online for Writers Digest, Writers College and I-University, as well as privately.
+She holds her BA in Creative Writing from the University of Wisconsin - Madison and her MFA in Creative Writing from Vermont College.
+She has twenty-five years of experience in developing and teaching creative writing classes for adults and children.
+She launched AllWriters’ Workplace & Workshop LLC in 2005 and developed it into a thriving international business serving thousands of writers every year.
 She also speaks and teaches at writers conferences across the country.
-Visit Kathie Giorgio’s website at kathiegiorgio.org.
+Visit Kathie Giorgio's website at kathiegiorgio.org.

 Michael got his start in writing in what many consider a dead, or at least a lost, art: Radio Drama.
 His first work won a national scriptwriting contest and a love of writing was born.
 Since then, he has had over a dozen audio scripts produced in Newark, Los Angeles, Akron, San Francisco, and Tennessee.